 Using the internet consumes a lot of battery on smart devices

 Let’s say this statement is only partially misleading.
 Connecting to the internet alone is not something that is detrimental to your battery life, but your internet-related activities can be.
 For example, if you use the Internet only to check your email and keep up to date with social events, the Internet will not consume your battery.
-However, if you play games over the internet, watch videos and stream videos online, then the internet can be considered guilty.
-Although in this case the bigger culprit is the demanding graphics than the internet itself, but we won’t go into details.
+However, if you play games over the internet, watch videos, and stream videos online, then the internet can be considered guilty.
+Although in this case, the bigger culprit is the demanding graphics than the internet itself, we won’t go into details.

 The phone should never be turned off, if it turns off the battery on smart devices can be damaged